 - 1. Purpose: Under the direction of the governor, the district conference committee shall plan, promote and implement the necessary arrangements to ensure good programming and maximum attendance at the district conference. - 2.
 Additional Qualifications of Members: Preference should be given to those who have experience in the meeting coordination and/or hospitality industry and/or to Rotarians and Rotaractors with media, public image or marketing skills. - 3.
 Duties and Responsibilities: Under the direction of the governor: - a.
 Select the district conference venue and coordinate all related logistical arrangements. - b.
 Coordinate the finances of the conference to ensure maximum attendance. - c.
-Promote conference attendance with particular emphasis on: - i. new Rotarians and Rotaractors; - ii. all members of newly-organized clubs in the district; and - iii. representation from every club in the district and the family of Rotary. - d.
-Promote the district conference to external audiences, such as the media, community leaders, and beneficiaries of Rotary's programs.
+Promote conference attendance with particular emphasis on: - i. new Rotarians and Rotaractors: - ii. all members of newly-organized clubs in the district; and - iii. representation from every club in the district and the family of Rotary. - d.
+Promote the district conference to external audiences, such as the media, community leaders, and beneficiaries of Rotary's programs. - e.

-e.
 Provide relevant, motivational, and informative programs

 Source: February 2001 Mtg., Bd.
 Dec.
 261; Amended by January 2015 Mtg., Bd.
 Dec.
 118; September 2017 Mtg., Bd.
 Dec.
 51; April 2020 Mtg., Bd.
 Dec.
+127 promote diversity, equity and inclusion practices and policies for members, participants and the community.